-Where temporary supports are to be left in place, they shall be appropriately de-stressed and all cavities behind
+Where temporary supports are to be left in place, they shall be appropriately de-stressed and all cavities behind the supports shall be located and backfilled and compacted as specified elsewhere herein.

 Where temporary supports are required as permanent structures, they are to be designed by the Service Provider's Engineer and approved by the City's Representative.